ojosproject/docs/docs/teams/url/README.md

 :::info

-Most, if not all, of the documentation for URL assumes you are running macOS or a Debian-based Linux distro. **Please use macOS, Linux, or WSL for work related to the Ojos Project.** Thanks!
+Most, if not all, of the documentation for URL assumes you are running macOS or a Debian-based Linux distribution. **Please use macOS, Linux, or WSL for work related to the Ojos Project.** Thanks!

 :::